ahlam-alefishat/learning-journal1/README.md

 - this way you are writing the list

-For mentioning people and teams: @maisjamil1
+**This text is bold because i put a couple of stars before and after the text**

 If you want to use an emoji :+1: you have to put the emoji code between two semicolon

->You can Quote  text with like this
+>You can Quote  text with like this by using (>) before the quoted text